-SNPs are the most common type of sequence variant investigated by researchers; they are typically defined as SNVs that occur at >1% in the population.
+SNPs are the most common type of sequence variant investigated by researchers; they are typically defined as SNVs that occur in >1% of the population.
 Based on the number of SNPs cataloged in the SNP database (dbSNP) and a haploid genome size of 3.1 x 109 bp , the human genome should contain a SNP approximately once every 9.5 bases.
 Other common model organisms show a similarly high frequency of SNPs .

 By comparing genetic variations among individuals of a species, researchers can identify heritable genetic signatures, or markers, relevant to specific traits.
 These unique differences can be used as markers in linkage and association studies.

-Genome-wide association studies, or GWAS, compares genetic differences across entire genomes from two individuals or populations.
-For example, the genomes of a group of people that have a disease can be compared to a genomic sequences from a similar group of people without the disease.
+Genome-wide association studies, or GWAS, compare genetic differences across entire genomes from two individuals or populations.
+For example, the genomes of a group of people that have a disease can be compared to genomic sequences from a similar group of people without the disease.
 Any SNP or haplotype that is more prevalent in those with the disease is called an associated genetic marker.

-There are varied approaches to SNP genotyping depending on the number of samples, the number of genotypes to be tested, and the amount of sample material available, all factoring into the choice of technology.
+There are varied methods to SNP genotyping depending on the number of samples, the number of genotypes to be tested, and the amount of sample material available, all factoring into the choice of technology.

 High-throughput genotyping methods include whole genome analysis by NGS, SNP analysis using microarrays, and targeted sequencing methods such as amplicon sequencing or hybridization capture technology.